gleam-lang/gleam/test/project_javascript/README.md

 - Downloading packages
   - Specified in config.dependencies
-  - Specified in config.dev-dependencies
 - Importing packages
   - Specified in config.dependencies
-  - Specified in config.dev-dependencies
 - Compilation of Gleam code
   - in src
   - in test
-- Compilation of locally defined Erlang modules
+- Importing Gleam src code into test

+These features are not tested yet

+- Downloading packages
-  - in src
+  - Specified in config.dev-dependencies
+- Importing packages
-  - in test
+  - Specified in config.dev-dependencies
-- Importing of Erlang header files
+- Compilation of locally defined JavaScript modules
   - in src
   - in test
 - Importing Gleam src code into test